-Consequently, there is a pressing need for effective specialization mechanisms that balance performance, usability, and maintainability.
-For instance, consider the Rust code snippet in \Cref{lst:motivation}.
+in Listing~\ref{lst:motivation}.
 The interface type \inlinerust{Trait} is implemented for both \inlinerust{i32} and all other types $\forall$\inlinerust{T} where \inlinerust{T} $\neq$ \inlinerust{i32}.
-As shown in \Cref{lst:motivation-output}, Rust's stable toolchain currently rejects this code due to overlapping implementations, a direct consequence of its unimplemented specialization support.
-Although this specialization pattern can be emulated within the host language (see \Cref{lst:motivation}), the implementation complexities and potential soundness issues have historically hindered the development of robust specialization mechanisms in many languages.
+As shown in Listing~\ref{lst:motivation-output}, Rust's stable toolchain currently rejects this code due to overlapping implementations, a direct consequence of its unimplemented specialization support.
+Although this specialization pattern can be emulated within the host language (see Listing~\ref{lst:motivation}), the implementation complexities and potential soundness issues have historically hindered the development of robust specialization mechanisms in many languages.
 We contend that, provided the host language supports metaprogramming, specialization can be effectively realized through compile-time code generation, circumventing the need for invasive modifications to the language's type system or compiler infrastructure.

 \textbf{Proposal.}\quad In this manuscript, we introduce \textit{meta-monomorphizing specializations}, a novel approach that leverages compile-time metaprogramming to generate specialized versions of polymorphic functions and interface types, building upon the principles of monomorphization.
 Our central idea is to employ monomorphization as a foundation for specialization, where the compiler automatically generates specialized implementations based on user-defined directives.
-Metaprogramming has evolved into a fundamental paradigm in modern language design, as highlighted by Lilis and Savidis~\cite{Lilis19}.
+Metaprogramming has evolved into a fundamental paradigm in modern language design, as highlighted by~\citet{Lilis19}.